yext/answers-search-ui/README.md

 # Install and Setup

-In an .html page, add the Answers stylesheet, JS library and then an intialization script using the following instructions.
+The Answers Javascript API Library does not need to be installed locally.
+Instead, it can be called with script tags on an HTML page.
+The instructions below explain how to do this; they will walk you through adding the Answers stylesheet, JS library, and an intialization script to an HTML page.
 After doing this, you can view your page in the browser.

 Include the Answers CSS